 Hold brake with one hand and rail with other (or instructor holds bike) and have student start with first foot in pedal when pedal is all the way at the bottom of its stroke (just like they had it with one pedal glide) and move foot onto other pedal and back to ground repeatedly with their other foot starting from many different spots around the pedal so their body memorizes where the 2nd pedal is when the 1st pedal is all the way down.

-Look ahead and do not at pedal, just practice finding pedal and putting the foot back down on the ground.
+Look ahead and not at pedal, just practice finding pedal and putting the foot back down on the ground.

 Build muscle memory